-- 1) Within 30 days of use, each jack and its gauge shall be calibrated as a unit with the cylinder extension in the approximate position it will be in at the final jacking force.
-Calibration shall be done when the jack is connected to the equipment (pumps and gauges) in the identical configuration as will be used on the job site, e.g. with the same length hydraulic lines.
-Initial calibration of the jacks and gauges shall be performed by an independent laboratory using a proven load cell.
-For each jack and gauge unit used on the project, furnish certified calibration charts from the independent laboratory prior to stressing the first tendon.
-The jack and its gauge shall be used together in the field. - 2) Certified calibration shall be made at the start of the work, or as requested by the Engineer.
+Certified calibration shall be made at the start of the work, or as requested by the Engineer.
 Calibrations subsequent to the initial calibration with a load cell may be accomplished by the use of a master gauge.
 Supply the master gauge to the Engineer in a protective waterproof container capable of protecting the calibration of the master gauge during shipment to a laboratory.
 Provide a quick-attach coupler next to the permanent gauge in the hydraulic lines to enable quick and easy installation of the master gauge to verify the permanent gauge readings.
-The master gauge will be calibrated by, and remain in the possession of, the Engineer for the duration of the project. - 3) Any jack repair, such as replacing seals or changing the length of the hydraulic lines, is cause for recalibration using a load cell. - 4) No extra compensation will be allowed for the initial or subsequent calibrations or for the use and required calibrations of the master gauge.
+The master gauge will be calibrated by, and remain in the possession of, the Engineer for the duration of the project.

+Any jack repair, such as replacing seals or changing the length of the hydraulic lines, is cause for recalibration using a load cell.

+No extra compensation will be allowed for the initial or subsequent calibrations or for the use and required calibrations of the master gauge.
-4. Elongations and Agreement with Forces.

-- a.
-Ensure that the forces being applied to the tendon and the elongation of the post-tensioning tendon can be measured at all times. - b.
+4. Elongations and Agreement with Forces: Ensure that the forces being applied to the tendon and the elongation of the post-tensioning tendon can be measured at all times.

 All tendons shall be tensioned to a preliminary force as necessary to eliminate any takeup in the tensioning system before elongation readings are started.
 This preliminary force shall be between 5% and 25% of the final jacking force.
 The initial force shall be measured by a dynamometer, or by another approved method, so that its amount can be used as a check against elongation as computed and as measured.
-Each strand shall be marked prior to final stressing to permit measurement of elongation and to ensure that all anchor wedges set properly. - c.
-Elongations shall be measured to the nearest 1/16 inch. - d.
+Each strand shall be marked prior to final stressing to permit measurement of elongation and to ensure that all anchor wedges set properly.

+Elongations shall be measured to the nearest 1/16 inch.

 For the required strand force, the observed elongation shall agree within 7% of the theoretical elongation or the entire operation shall be checked and the source of error determined and remedied to the satisfaction of the Engineer before proceeding further.
 Do not overstress the tendon to achieve the theoretical elongation.

-- 5. Friction. - a.
-The plans were prepared based on assumed friction coefficient, wobble and anchor set as shown on the plans.
+5. Friction: The plans were prepared based on assumed friction coefficient, wobble and anchor set as shown on the plans.
 The post-tensioning forces shown are for jacking forces.
 Submit calculations and show a typical strand force diagram, after friction and anchor set losses, on the shop drawings, based upon the expected actual coefficients and values for the post-tensioning system to be used.
-Show these coefficients and values on the shop drawings. - b.
+Show these coefficients and values on the shop drawings.

 If, in the opinion of the Engineer, the actual friction significantly varies from the expected friction, revise post-tensioning operations so the final tendon force is in agreement with the plans.

-6. Wire Failures in Post-Tensioning Tendons.

-- a.
-Multi-strand post-tensioning tendons, having wires which fail, by breaking or slippage during stressing, may be accepted provided the following conditions are met: - 1) The completed structure must have a final post-tensioning force of at least 98% of the design total post-tensioning force. - 2) Any single tendon must have no more than a 5% reduction in cross-sectional area of post-tensioning steel due to wire failure. - b.
+- 6. Wire Failures in Post-Tensioning Tendons: Multi-strand post-tensioning tendons, having wires which fail, by breaking or slippage during stressing, may be accepted provided the following conditions are met: - a.
+The completed structure must have a final post-tensioning force of at least 98% of the design total post-tensioning force. - b.
+Any single tendon must have no more than a 5% reduction in cross-sectional area of post-tensioning steel due to wire failure.

 Either of the above conditions may be waived with approval of the Engineer, when conditions permit the Contractor to propose acceptable alternative means of restoring the post-tensioning force lost due to wire failure.